Ziver/hal/README.md

 ## Running the tests

-The current test coverage is greatly lacking, but to run the JUnit test cases run:
+The current test coverage is greatly lacking, but to run the available JUnit test-cases run:

 ```
 ant test